arranf/arranf.github.io/docs/README.md

 <profile-image />
 I'm Arran France and I'm a software engineer.

-I work at Limejump where I'm part of the Customer Experience team.
-I'm currently working on building a reliable next generation microservice architecture to support our customer portal.
+I work at Tractable where I'm part of the estimation team.
+Previously I worked at Limejump where I worked on building a reliable next generation microservice architecture to support their customer portal.

 I also run [Bricks and Mortar Studio](https://bricksandmortarstudio.com), a company that provides custom development, data migration, and consultancy for [Rock RMS](https://www.rockrms.com).
 Since launching in 2016, I have succesfully migrated a number of organisations and have worked with over a dozen clients, including the Spark Development Network.